fbl-church/fbl-church-microservice/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Suggest an idea for this project
+about: Suggest an idea or feature to be added to this project
 title: ''
 labels: Feature
-assignees: ''
+assignees: sambutler1017,suvakpc

 ---